Beetroots — Nutrients, Health Benefits, And Shopping Tips

 How to store beetroots

-Fresh beetroots should be stored in the refrigerator, preferably in the crisper drawer.
-Removing the greens and storing them separately can help extend their shelf life.
-Beetroots can last up to two weeks when stored properly.
+Fresh beetroots should be kept in the refrigerator, ideally in the crisper drawer.
+Removing the greens and storing them separately can help prolong their freshness.
+When stored correctly, beetroots can remain good for 1-2 weeks.

 ✅ Extra Tip